There are Five Phases to your landscaping journey

 Here is the perfect time to ask for an estimated cost for landscaping.
 Although the design is still not detailed with materials and plants, there is enough information to give a very good costing for each element to arrive at a budget that will be close enough to make further decisions with.

-Too often designers complete the design and when the landscaper costs it, the client is left with a design way over budget and cannot be used.
-The solution is a costing at concept stage and if over-budget, this is the best place to make adjustments that will bring the budget down.
+Too often, designers complete the design and when the landscaper costs it, the client is left with a design way over budget that cannot be used.
+The solution is a costing at concept stage and if over budget, this is the best time to make adjustments that will bring the budget down.

 Specifications Phase